 \section{Almost-Commutative Twisted Spectral Triples}

+Section \ref{SecMorphism} presents how starting from a pseudo-Riemannian spectral triple, the $\tw$-morphism provide a twisted spectral triple associated with a Riemannian metric.
+The present section proposes a reversed "top-down" approach where a twisted spectral triple is taken as the primary object, on which we build an almost-commutative spectral triple structure.
 This section contains the main result of this proceeding.
-It shows how a pseudo-Riemannian spectral triple structure emerges within an almost-commutative twisted spectral triple, constructed from the previously introduced (Riemannian) twisted spectral triple.
-We focus on twisted spectral triples whose axioms correspond, through the $\tw$-morphism, to those of a pseudo-Riemannian spectral triple of KO-dimension~6 (endowing our space-time case).
-The finite part also has KO-dimension~6.
-The motivation for this choice is discussed in \cite{barrett2007lorentzian}, in connection with the issues of fermion doubling and metric signature in the noncommutative Standard Model.
+It shows how a pseudo-Riemannian spectral triple structure emerges within this almost-commutative twisted spectral triple.
+We focus on twisted spectral triples whose axioms correspond, through the $\tw$-morphism, to those of a pseudo-Riemannian spectral triple of KO-dimension~6, motivated by the fact that this correspond to our space-time case\footnote{Taking a metric with signature $(n, 2m-n)$, the KO dimension is the number $2(n-m) \mod 8$, which give a KO dimension $6$ in signature $(1, 3)$.
+More informations can be found in \cite{nieuviarts2025emergence}.}.
+The finite part also has KO-dimension~6, the motivation for this choice is discussed in \cite{barrett2007lorentzian}, in connection with the issues of fermion doubling and metric signature in the noncommutative Standard Model.